-- The :serial t says that each sub-component of mod depends on the previous components, so that cooker.lisp depends-on utils.lisp, which depends-on reader.lisp.
+- The :serial t says that each sub-component of mod depends on the previous components, so that cooker.lisp depends-on reader.lisp, which depends-on utils.lisp.
 Also data.raw depends on all of them, but that doesn't matter since it's a static file; on the other hand, if it appeared first, then all the Lisp files would be recompiled when the data is modified, which is probably not what is desired in this case. - The method-form tokens provide a shorthand for defining methods on particular components.
-This part where ... is the component in question.
-In this case ... would expand to something like
+This part has the effect of where \ldots is the component in question.
+In this case \ldots would expand to something like